The Preakness Packages

 - Ticket to the Preakness Stakes on Saturday and to the Black-Eyed Susan Day on Friday

 - Roundtrip transportation between the hotel and the race track on Friday and Saturday

 - Official Preakness Stakes Souvenir, ticket holder, PrimeSport lanyard, and credential

 - Prior to your departure, PrimeSport will provide an itinerary for your time in Baltimore with contact information for your (on-site/on-call) event coordinator

 - All taxes and gratuities included

-Click on the See Details button for all pricing!
+Click the LEARN MORE button for all package details and pricing!

 Preakness Stakes Travel Package

 The Preakness Stakes is sometimes a little overlooked compared to the Kentucky Derby and Belmont Stakes, but the middle leg of the Triple Crown has enjoyed a resurgence in recent years and now is generally considered to be on even footing with those other two races.
 Just a few years ago more than 121,000 people turned out at Pimlico Race Course in Baltimore to set an all-time attendance record for the event.
 If you want to be there for the next running of the Preakness, SportsTravel is ready to help make that happen with one of our Preakness packages.
 Our Preakness travel packages include everything you need for a weekend of racing: Preakness tickets, hotel reservations and ground transportation to and from the track.
 Our Preakness packages also include several extras that you won’t find anywhere else.